 Then, divide the burgers equally into four pieces.
 Using your hands, roll each piece into a ball and then press into a patty.
 Repeat with the remaining pieces.

 To cook, heat about a tablespoon of neutral oil over medium-high heat in a large skillet until shimmering.
 Add your burgers and cook for about five minutes on one side before flipping and repeating.

-Serve immediately – these are absolutely fantastic topped with some chipotle mayonnaise or served with a side of Mexican restaurant-style salsa and some tortilla chips!
+Serve immediately – these are absolutely fantastic topped with some chipotle mayonnaise, pickled red onions and maybe some pickled jalapeños or served with a side of guacamole or Mexican restaurant-style salsa and some tortilla chips!